 (formerly Industrial Engineering Technical Chemistry - WITECH)

-The Master’s degree program “Management in Chemical Technologies (MCT)" is an extension of the Bachelor’s degree program in Technical Chemistry, providing academic, hands-on business education for chemists who have a keen interest in engineering and natural sciences.
 The program conveys broad expert knowledge on an advanced academic level in various areas of chemistry, chemical technologies, process engineering and management, including in-depth studies in engineering and business education.
 A high number of internships and programs ensure that students can apply learned academic theories to real-world problems.
 The program has been designed to prepare students to qualify for demanding jobs in research, development and company management where chemically relevant academic knowledge and business methods in management are required.

 Master's Degree in